dmd-program/dmd-100/projects/open_design/develop-iterate.md

 1. Make changes and improvements to your kit and instructions based on your feedback in the user test.

-## Report in
+## Post work to the Studio

-1. Upload the new instructions to the Box folder: https://psu.app.box.com/folder/31670023184.
+1. Upload the new instructions document.
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
-Ensure the link is working and publicly accessible.